 You're certainly not the first to find ways to artfully explain a dress code to your guests… in fact, we have a whole archive of posts about wedding dress codes!

-Let's review five awesome, non-bossy ways you can give your guests some dress code guidance, especially when your dress code is something less traditional than the usual cocktail dress, tuxedo, black-tie optional stuff that's the norm for formal weddings.
-(We're all for formal dress codes if you're having a traditional wedding, but here at Offbeat Bride we're more about casual wedding and dressy casual vibes than we are about cocktail attire or a floor-length evening gown….)
+Let's review five awesome, non-bossy ways you can give your guests some wedding dress code guidance, especially when your dress code is something less traditional than the usual cocktail dress, tuxedo, black-tie optional stuff that's the norm for formal weddings.
+(We're all for formal wedding dress codes if you're having a traditional wedding, but here at Offbeat Wed, we're more about casual weddings and cocktail attire vibes than we are about a floor-length evening gown….)

-#1: Include a brief PS on your wedding invitations
+#1: Include a brief PS about your wedding dress code on your wedding invitations

 Ok, first things first: If it's clear from your date and venue name that the wedding will be outdoors, you may not need to say anything.
 For instance, most American guests at a summer wedding located in a garden will assume that they'll be outdoors and can (probably!) be trusted to dress themselves accordingly.
 Similarly, if your invitation makes it clear you're getting married on the deck of a sailboat, guests will likely understand that they might want to bring a light sweater.